datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ## Make other types of plots:

-Matplotlib can make many other types of plots in much the same way that it makes 2 dimensional line plots.
+Matplotlib can make many other types of plots in much the same way that it makes two-dimensional line plots.
 Look through the examples in
 <http://matplotlib.org/users/screenshots.html> and try a few of them (click on the
 "Source code" link and copy and paste into a new cell in ipython notebook or save as a text file with a `.py` extension and run in the command line).